New York bill targets anti-weaponization fund users

 AFBytes Brief

-A New York legislator introduced a bill that would impose a 100 percent tax on state residents receiving payments from the federal anti-weaponization fund.
-The measure responds to the $1.8 billion federal program.
+A New York lawmaker introduced legislation to tax at 100 percent any state resident who accesses the federal anti-weaponization fund.
+The proposal targets distribution of the $1.8 billion program.

 Why this matters